rust-lang/blog.rust-lang.org/posts/2024-06-26-types-team-update.md

 ### Async and `impl Trait`

-We stabilized `async`-fn in traits (AFIT) and return-position `impl Trait` in traits (RPTIIT) in version 1.75 thanks to a significant effort by [@compiler-errors] and [@spastorino]. [@cjgillot] greatly improved the way generators, and therefore async functions, are represented in the type system[^107421].
+We stabilized `async`-fn in traits (AFIT) and return-position `impl Trait` in traits (RPITIT) in version 1.75 thanks to a significant effort by [@compiler-errors] and [@spastorino]. [@cjgillot] greatly improved the way generators, and therefore async functions, are represented in the type system[^107421].
 This allowed us to support recursive `async`-functions without too much additional work[^117703].